2014–15 California Golden Bears women's basketball team

 The 2014–15 California Golden Bears women's basketball team represented University of California, Berkeley during the 2014–15 NCAA Division I women's basketball season.
-The Golden Bears, led by fourth year head coach Lindsay Gottlieb, played their home games at the Haas Pavilion and were a members of the Pac-12 Conference.
+The Golden Bears, led by fourth-year head coach Lindsay Gottlieb, played their home games at the Haas Pavilion and were members of the Pac-12 Conference.
 They finished the season 24–10, 13–5 in Pac-12 play to finish in a tie for third place.
 They advanced to the championship game of the Pac-12 women's tournament, where they lost to their in-state rival Stanford.
-They received at-large bid to the NCAA women's tournament, where they defeated Wichita State in the first round before getting defeated by Texas in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Wichita State in the first round before being defeated by Texas in the second round.